coputo-dev/coputo/packages/create-coputo/README.md

-# @coputo/core
+# create-coputo

-Thank you for using @coputo/core.
+Thank you for using create-coputo.

-Please refer to the [documentation](https://github.com/coputo/coputo) for more information on how to use this package.
+Please refer to the [documentation](https://github.com/coputo-dev/coputo) for more information on how to use this package.

 ## License